MohammadMZ-Taj/divar_script/README.md

 ```

-# How to run
+# Run

-Run a terminal in the root of project, then if you want to run flask app, use this command:
+Run a terminal in the root of project, then if you want to run flask app, run this command:
 ```
 python3 server.py
 ```